indie-master/exchange_bot/README.md

 ## Additional
 ### CLI manager (CBR-rates)
-After cloning or installing the project you can manage the bot through the interactive CLI helper:
+After cloning or installing the project you can manage the bot through the interactive CLI helper.
+The helper proxies every action to the `exchange_bot` systemd service, so make sure you have completed the service setup from the section below before using these commands.

 ```
 cd ~/exchange_bot